rbiven/GlookoProblem/README.md

 - The file: GotThis.py is the python code to extract the data from Twitter and put it into a .txt file.
 I converted those files to .csv which are found on the git page.
 - The file: GlookoData.py is the python code that does all the analysis.
-### Run

-You can run either file in python with the Twitter API.
 ## Data

 The data includes each companies with the following features: